-Generally, litigation hold notices are privileged, protected by the attorney-client privilege or work product doctrine.
+Generally, legal hold notices (also called “litigation holds”) are privileged, protected by the attorney-client privilege or work product doctrine.
 See, e.g. Gibson v.
 Ford Motor Co., 510 F. Supp.
 2d 1116, 1123 (N.D.
 Ga.
 2007).
-However, the privileged nature of litigation hold letters may be lost if a party spoliates evidence (destroys evidence) or fails to observe appropriate litigation hold procedures.
+However, the privileged nature of legal hold letters may be lost if a party spoliates evidence (destroys evidence) or fails to observe appropriate document and ESI preservation procedures.

 The obligation to institute a legal hold arises when litigation is reasonably anticipated, not just when litigation is actually filed.
 Zublake v.
 UBS Warburg, LLC., 220 F.R.D.
 212 (S.D.N.Y.
 2003).

 Litigation hold letters are not discoverable in litigation if they include information protected by the attorney-client privilege.
 See, e.g, Muro v.
 Target Corp., 250 FRD 350, 360 (N.D.
 Ill.
 2007)(finding a litigation hold notice privileged because it was a communication “of legal advice from corporate counsel to corporate employees regarding document preservation….”).
 Although information in litigation hold letters may be protected, courts often permit discovery of the date of issue, the recipients, and steps taken to preserve evidence.
 Cannata v.
 Wyndham Worldwide Corporation, Case No. 2:10-cv-00068-PMP-VCF (D. Nev.
 Aug 16, 2012).